 2. In a medium bowl combine eggs and milk.
 In a separate bowl combine dry ingredients and whisk well.
 Add the two together.
 Whisk until the batter is smooth.

 3. Mince the basil and combine with egg batter.

 4. Let batter sit for 15 minutes.
 While batter is sitting, put a small dab of lard or butter into each popover.
+If you use butter, adjust time, because it may burn.
 My pan has 12 popovers.
 Put pan in oven long enough to heat pan and melt lard, about 5 minutes.